Do you ever feel a little different from most of the people around you?

 “Who run the world?”

 Okay, I’ll have to admit: That was a bit of a tasteless joke about modern society.
-And honestly, I personally believe even the men would be better off if the world was run by women instead of them.
+And honestly, I personally believe even the men would be better off if we made some serious changes in that area.
 What I meant to say is:

 “Not girls.
 Freaks.
 (Which includes a lot of girls as well now that I think of it 😉 )”